 Judith is a Pakeha New Zealander who grew up on a sheep farm in the South Island.
 Her academic study began in psychology culminating in a doctorate in social psychology.
 Study was interrupted by OE (overseas experience) where she had 19 different jobs in a variety of countries.
 Before her academic career she was a self-employed consultant with large and small public and private sectors organisations.

-Judith is coordinator of the Gender and Diversity Research Group, an AUT wide network of researchers awarded 2011 AUT Vice Chancellors Research award ‘best emerging research group’: https://www.aut.ac.nz/gender-and-diversity-research-group
+Judith is founder and member of the Gender & Diversity Research Group, an AUT wide network of researchers awarded 2011 AUT Vice Chancellors Research award ‘best emerging research group’: https://www.aut.ac.nz/gender-and-diversity-research-group

 Degree and Postgraduate Teaching

 - Workplace Diversity

 2017 Nimbus Staniland ‘Whakawatea Te Huarahi WHaia Te Matauranga: